-Queen Elizabeth II became Queen of the United Kingdom and Head of the Commonwealth on 6th February 1952.
-She is head of the British Royal Family, has 4 children, 8 grandchildren and 5 great-grandchilden, and is 90 years, 11 months, and 5 days old.
+Queen Elizabeth II became Queen of the United Kingdom, the Commonwealth Realms and Head of the Commonwealth, on 6th February 1952.
+She is head of the British Royal Family, has 4 children, 8 grandchildren and 12 great-grandchildren, and is 96 years, 3 months, and 21 days old.

 On 21st December 2007 she became the oldest reigning British monarch having lived longer than Queen Victoria who died 22nd January 1901 aged 81 years, 7 months and 29 days.
-On 20th November 2012 Queen Elizabeth II celebrated her 65th wedding anniversary.
-On 21st April 2016 she became 90 years old.
+On 21st April 2022 Queen Elizabeth II became 96 years old.

 On 29th April 2011 the Queen's grandson Prince William, who is 2nd in line to the throne, married Catherine (Kate) Middleton in Westminster Abbey.
 They are now the Duke and Duchess of Cambridge, and in Scotland the Earl and Countess of Strathearn.
-On 22 July 2013 their first child Prince George was born.
+On 22nd July 2013 their first child Prince George was born.
 He is now 3rd in Line of Succession to the thone after his father, Prince William, and his grandfather Prince Charles.
 Their second child Princess Charlotte was born on 2nd May 2015 and is 4th in line.
 Their 3rd child, Prince Louis who is 5th in line, was born on 23rd April 2018.

-As well as the United Kingdom, she is Queen of Canada, Australia, New Zealand, Jamaica, Barbados, the Bahamas, Grenada, Papua New Guinea, the Solomon Islands, Tuvalu, Saint Lucia, Saint Vincent and the Grenadines, Antigua and Barbuda, Belize, and Saint Kitts and Nevis, where she is represented by Governors-General.
-The sixteen countries of which she is Queen are known as Commonwealth Realms, and their combined population is 140 million.
+As well as the United Kingdom, she is Queen of Canada, Australia, New Zealand, Jamaica, the Bahamas, Grenada, Papua New Guinea, the Solomon Islands, Tuvalu, Saint Lucia, Saint Vincent and the Grenadines, Antigua and Barbuda, Belize, and Saint Kitts and Nevis, where she is represented by Governors-General.
+The fifteen countries of which she is Queen are known as Commonwealth Realms, and their combined population is 150 million.

 She is Head of the Commonwealth of Nations comprising 54 member states and over 20% of the Word's land in North America, South America, Europe, Africa, Asia and Oceania.
 The aims of the Commonwealth include the promotion of democracy, human rights, good governance, the rule of law, individual liberty, egalitarianism, free trade, multilateralism, and world peace.
-The 2.3 billion people in the member states account for almost a third of the world's population.
+The 2.5 billion people in the member states account for almost a third of the world's population.